thycotic/dsv-docs/product/08-cli-ref/06-permissions.md

 # Permissions

-DevOps Secrets Server configs are all about permissions.
+DevOps Secrets Vault configs are all about permissions.
 To see the current permissions policies, you read out the contents of the config:

 ```bash
 thy config read -be yaml